dhruvangjhaveri/GetandCleanData-CourseProject/Codebook.md

 - bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 - angle(): Angle between to vectors.

+**Note.** For more information about this raw dataset contact: activityrecognition@smartlab.ws

 The code "run_analysis.R" reads this dataset and processes it to create a tidy dataset which is a table having 68 variables and 180 observations.
 Below is the description of the variables in this pocessed dataset-

 - "Subject" - indicates each of the 30 volunteers that are represented by a number between 1 to 30.